 Managing backlogs is also a good data entry point as well as at the planning stage.
 Ensure you ask the right questions of the users who create issues, so you can quickly find the important issue and make sure you flag up the issues which are most important.
 Linking duplicate and similar issues as you find them will also help, as you can check when closing issue if you have resolved other issues in your back log.

-You will most like want to drill down into the backlog so important issues are more prominent.
-You can drill down into this backlog from the GreenHopper Planning Board using Contexts and Filters.
+You will most likely want to drill down into the backlog so important issues are more prominent.
+You can drill down into this backlog from the GreenHopper board using your board's Filter (and, optionally, Quick Filters).

 GreenHopper allows you to set up rankings for your issues to help you organise tasks in your product/sprint backlog more effectively.
 Rankings allow you to prioritise issues at a more granular level than issue priorities in JIRA, as rankings are a dynamic number — meaning, there is a number 1 issue, a number 2 issue....a number 335 issue, and so on to the end of your backlog.
 This is helpful for both short and long term planning, and brings important issues to the top of your backlog.